 The criteria that we use to assess how long to hold your personal information for in our sales and marketing database is a combination of whether or not you have previously purchased from the Group and when you last interacted with us.

-Where you have purchased a property from us, your information will be retained as necessary for the performance of ongoing contractual and legal obligations will have been entered into.
-Further information on this will be provided at the time of purchase.
+Where you have purchased a property from us, your information will be retained as necessary for the performance of ongoing contractual and legal obligations which will have been entered into and to exercise and defend legal claims.

 Subject to certain legal conditions, you have the following rights in relation to the personal information that we hold about you.
 These are:

-Should you wish to exercise any of your rights, please contact us directly (see ‘How can you contact us?' below) and we will be happy to assist.
+Should you wish to exercise any of your rights, please contact us directly (see ‘How to contact us' below) and we will be happy to assist.

 Please note that we may ask for proof of your identity and address (such as a copy of your driving licence or passport – please do not send any original documents).